Pictured Above: Teal and Blue Living Room Featuring “Renew Blue” Paint by Valspar. “Renew Blue” is Valspar’s 2024 Color of the Year.

 Are you wondering about the trendiest colors for interior decorating in 2024?
 If so, we invite you to check out our report covering 2024 color trends.
 We’ve made a number of significant observations regarding the latest trendy interior color palettes in 2024.

-1. Black and White Is a Key Color Palette for 2024
+1. Black and White Is One of the Most Important Color Trends 2024

 Black and white have been trending up since at least 2016.
 By all appearances, this color combination is still a favorite, and it will remain popular in 2024.
 Variations of this are also trendy; think black + white + gray; black + white + teal; black + white + red; or simply use a formula of black + white + insert your favorite bright color to make your heart sing when you look at your home decor.